Direct DRS Connection

 Power Supply Unit Connection (optional on some models)

-Some newer DRS (such as the DRS4D-NXT) do not need any Power Supply Unit and can be connected directly to the main 12v or 24v battery (refer to the Furuno DRS installation guide for more information).
+Some newer DRS (such as the DRS4D-NXT) do not need any Power Supply Unit and can be connected directly to the main 12v or 24v battery (refer to your Furuno DRS installation guide for more information).

 If the DRS model you use requires the PSU012 or PSU013 (Power Supply Unit) to power the antenna (48v), make sure to insert the “J7” jumper inside the PSU (under its cover).
 If the jumper is not inserted, the PSU will not power ON (the LED will remain OFF) even when 12 or 24v is provided